hjgong98/cmpm-121-f25-d3-hjgong/PLAN.md

 - [x] fix the clicking hitbox
 - [x] switched github pages to github actions this better actually push through successfully
 - [x] win when player creates 16 (alert "You win!")

+## D3.b: Globe-spanning gameplay

+Key technical challenge: Can you set up your implementation to support gameplay anywhere in the real world, not just locations near our classroom?
+Key gameplay challenge: Can players craft an even higher value token by moving to other locations to get access to additional crafting materials?

+### D3.b Steps

+- [] Change grid origin from classroom to Null Island (0, 0)
+- [] Add 4 buttons (N/S/E/W) on screen to move the player by one grid cell
+- [] Player position is tracked as (i, j) — clicking a button updates it
+- [] Only cells near player can be clicked (within 3 cells)
+- [] 5.
+When map stops moving (`map.on('moveend', ...)`), re-draw all visible cells
+- [] 6.
+To do that:
+  - Use map bounds → figure out which `(i, j)` cells are visible
+  - Clear old cells and re-run `refreshCell(i, j)` for all visible ones
+- [] Each time a cell is re-drawn, re-roll its token using `luck()`
+- [] Increase win goal from `16` → `256` (update message too)
+- [] Test: pan map far away → new cells appear, player can walk with buttons